AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-create-multiple.md

 1. In the main menu, click **[!UICONTROL Campaigns]**.

-1. Click the name of the campaign in which the ad will be included.
+1. Click the name of the campaign in which to include the ad.

 1. Above the data table, click **[!UICONTROL Create]**.
 In the Ad Types section of the menu, click **[!UICONTROL Bulk upload ads]**.